mohdnasrun/ApprovalSortingList/README.md

 SalesOrder Class: Represents a sales order with an ID and a list of approvers.

-SalesOrderApprovalGrouping Class: Contains the main method and the grouping logic.
+ApprovalSalesOrderMain Class: Contains the main method and the grouping logic.

 Grouping Logic
 java